pulse-network/go-pulse/README.md

 PulseChain network via your own programs and not manually through the console.
 To aid this, `geth` has built-in support for a JSON-RPC based APIs ([standard APIs](https://eth.wiki/json-rpc/API) and [`geth` specific APIs](https://geth.ethereum.org/docs/rpc/server)).
-These can be exposed via HTTP, WebSockets and IPC (UNIX sockets on UNIX based platforms, and named pipes on Windows).
+These can be exposed via HTTP, WebSockets, and IPC (UNIX sockets on UNIX based platforms, and named pipes on Windows).

 The IPC interface is enabled by default and exposes all the APIs supported by `geth`,